robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

 Next lets verify what sort of sensitve data exists in that bucket.

-3. Click **Dashboard** on the left hand navigation.
+3. Click **Dashboard** on the left navigation.
 You should see the following data classifications:
     ![Macie Classification](../images/03-macie-data.png)

     > You can slide the risk slider to filter data classifications based on risk levels.